Ishigami Station

-Ishigami Station (石上駅, Ishigami-eki) is a commuter railway station on the Enoshima Electric Railway (Enoden) located in the city of Fujisawa, Kanagawa Prefecture, Japan.
+Ishigami Station (石上駅, Ishigami-eki) is a railway station on the Enoshima Electric Railway (Enoden) located in the city of Fujisawa, Japan.

-Lines
+Service

-Ishigami Station is served by the Enoshima Electric Railway Main Line and is 0.6 km from the terminus of the line at Fujisawa Station.
+Ishigami Station is served by the Enoshima Electric Railway Main Line and is located 0.6 km from the line's terminus at Fujisawa Station.

-Station layout

-The station consists of a single side platform serving one track for bi-directional traffic.
-There is no station building and the station is unattended.
+The station consists of a single side platform serving one track used for bi-directional traffic.
+The station is unstaffed.

 History

 Ishigami Station was opened on 1 April 1920 as Takasuna Station (高砂駅, Takasuna-eki).
 From 1902–1944, an "Ishigami Signal Stop" existed to the north of the present station.
 This stop, as well as Takasuna Station were closed in 1944 during World War II.
 Takasuna Station reopened in 1950 under the name "Ishigami Station".

 Station numbering was introduced to the Enoshima Electric Railway January 2014 with Ishigami being assigned station numbers EN02.

 In 2023 the station was one of six stations redecorated with painted murals as part of the “Art Station” initiative connected with the Enoshima International Art Festival.